cdevries380/bike-share-data-analysis/README.md

 ---

 ## Background / Business Problem
 Cyclistic is a bike-share program in Chicago offering affordable and sustainable transportation.
-Users are classified as **casual riders** (pay-per-ride or short-term passes) or **annual members** (long-term subscription).
+Users are classified as **casual riders** (pay-per-ride or short-term passes) and **annual members** (long-term subscription).

 The marketing team believes converting casual riders into annual members is critical for growth.
 The goal of this project is to analyze historical ride data, identify behavioral patterns, and generate actionable insights to increase membership conversions.